rudfoss/ts-react-redux-starter/README.md

 This folder contains the output when you run the development server.
 If you are processing the `index.html` file through some server side code and updating its content (such as with server side rendering or passing initial redux state) you can read the file from here and get full use of hot-reloading from your server.
 See [Advanced Scenarios](#advanced-scenarios) for a more detailed explanation.

 ### Application Structure
+The application code is dividide into several foldes describing intent.

 #### Code splitting
 This project attempts to, as far as possible, hide the intricacies of code splitting from features.
 A feature may simply return its API and the `StoreManager` and helper code will inject it as needed.
 This greatly simplifies building features as they do not need to know whether they are async or not.